Tominous/Infoheads/README.md

 # Developers
 Now, on to you.

-This plugin is copyrighted (c) 2019 Harry0198 however is a FREE TO USE LICENSE.
+This plugin is copyrighted (c) 2019 Harry0198 however is a FREE TO USE LICENSE - meaning USE AND ABUSE THE CODE ;).
 This plugin come as an as-is package and the copyright licence holder (harry0198) is not liable for any damages it may inflict.

 Now that's out the way: